About Richwood

 The Richwood Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Becker County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Richwood, Minnesota residents are available through the local police department and authorized providers in Becker County.
+Fingerprinting services for Richwood, Minnesota residents are available through local police (where present) and authorized providers in Becker County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Richwood Police Department or Becker County Sheriff's Office for scheduling and fees.

 To register to vote in Richwood, Minnesota, residents can register online through the Minnesota Secretary of State's website, by mail, or in person at the Becker County elections office.
 Minnesota requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Minnesota Secretary of State's voter lookup tool.
 For local municipal elections in Richwood, contact the Becker County Clerk's office for schedules and ballot information.

 Property records for Richwood, Minnesota are maintained by the Becker County Assessor's Office and the Becker County Clerk and Recorder.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Becker County, including parcels in Richwood.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Becker County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Minnesota counties provide online property record searches through their county websites.
-For in-person requests, visit the Becker County offices at the county courthouse.
 The Becker County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Richwood, Minnesota residents are available through both county and state offices.
 The Minnesota Department of Health, Office of Vital Records, located in Saint Paul, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Minnesota.
 Orders can be placed online, by mail, or in person.
 Locally, the Becker County Clerk's office issues marriage licenses and maintains marriage records for Becker County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.